Photo credit: Genie Lemieux

 For a copy of my CV, click here.

-Formal Bio: Eli Finkel—author of the bestselling book The All-Or-Nothing Marriage: How the Best Marriages Work—is a professor at Northwestern University, where he has appointments in the psychology department and the Kellogg School of Management.
-At Northwestern, he also serves as founding co-director of the Litowitz Center for Enlightened Disagreement, the Morton O. Schapiro Fellow at the Institute for Policy Research, and co-host of the Love Factually podcast.
-He studies romantic relationships and political partisanship.
-In his role as director of Northwestern’s Relationships and Motivation Lab (RAMLAB), he has published ~175 scientific papers and is a Guest Essayist for The New York Times.
+Formal Bio: Eli Finkel is a professor at Northwestern University, with appointments in the psychology department and the Kellogg School of Management.
+He also serves as a founding co-director of the Litowitz Center for Enlightened Disagreement and as the Morton O. Schapiro Fellow at the Institute for Policy Research.
+His research spans the realms of the private and the public, from the psychology of marriage to the psychology of political partisanship.
+He is the author of The All-or-Nothing Marriage, a co-host of the Love Factually podcast, and a guest essayist for The New York Times.
 The Economist declared him “one of the leading lights in the realm of relationship psychology.”